 All of this means it’s important to prepare before you start looking to buy a home.
 You can take time to improve your credit score and lower your debt-to-income ratio before it’s time to apply for a mortgage.
 This can help you to qualify for the lowest possible 30-year fixed mortgage rate.

 Other Factors That Impact 30-Year Fixed Mortgage Rates

-You can also lower your mortgage rate by paying for mortgage (or discount) points.
+You can also lower your mortgage rate by paying for mortgage points.
 A single point is equal to 1% of your mortgage loan amount and can lower your mortgage rate by up to a quarter of a percentage.

 Taxes and 30-Year Fixed-Rate Mortgages